ap--/python-seabreeze/docs/WINDOWS_INSTALL.md

 * And if you manage to get it up and running, and you think that the install instructions here are bad, send me better ones.

+_Okay, I really need to emphasize, that using Anaconda is the recommended way to install this module.
+But ok:_

 ## Backends